mkunzz/TESS_JWST_calibration_stars/README.md

 # TESS_JWST_calibration_stars
-Using TESS to analyze the variability of the JWST calibration stars.
+Using TESS to analyze the variability of the JWST candidate calibration stars.

 # All of the Functions to analyze JWST Calibration Stars.